In order to legally work in Poland as a foreigner, it is necessary to obtain a Work permit.

 - a ban on entry into Poland for a certain period of time.

 How to get poland Work permit?

 To obtain a Work permit, the first step is to find an employer who will hire you in Poland.
 MAGFIN, as an agency for issuing Work permits in Poland, can assist in preparing the necessary documents and formalities.

-The basis for obtaining a permit is correctly completed application and a full set of required documents.
+Several types of Work permits are available in Poland.
+Next, we describe all options.
+The key to obtaining a permit is submitting a properly completed application and a full set of required documents.